 - you are not a fugitive from justice and there is no active warrant for your arrest

 - you have satisfactorily completed an approved training course, and

 - you sign a statement of allegiance to the United States Constitution and the Arkansas Constitution.

 (Arkansas Statutes § 5-73-309.)

-The ASP may deny a license if, within the five years prior to applying, you were found guilty of a crime of violence constituting a misdemeanor or for illegally carrying a weapon, unless your conviction was expunged or your sentence was suspended.
+The ASP may deny a license if, within the five years prior to applying, you were found guilty of one or more crimes of violence constituting a misdemeanor or for illegally carrying a weapon, unless your conviction was expunged or your sentence was suspended.

 The ASP may also deny your application if the county sheriff or chief of police submits an affidavit that you have been or are likely to be a danger to yourself or others, as demonstrated by your past behavior; or if you are under a criminal investigation at the time you apply for the license.

 In Arkansas, you are not required to obtain a permit to carry a concealed handgun if you are a certified law enforcement officer, chief of police, or sheriff, as long as you are otherwise authorized to carry a concealed handgun.
 (Arkansas Statutes § 5-73-304.)